rancher/community-catalog/templates/nsq/0/README.md

 ### Info:

 This template creates, scale in and scale out a nsqd cluster on top of Rancher.
 By default there are 3 static nsqlookupd provisioned.
-NSQD can be reached internally by using the nsq-lb Loadbalancer or directly.
+NSQD (TCP/4150, HTTP/4151) and the webinterface nsqadmin (HTTP/4171) can be reached by using the provisioned nsq-lb loadbalancer.

 ### Usage:

 Select NSQ from catalog.

-Enter the number of nodes for your NSQD cluster.
+Enter the number of nodes for your NSQD cluster and NSQ Admin instances.

 Click deploy.